dendory/scripts/README.md

 This should be run on the Task Scheduler every hour as a local administrator.
 Comment out any section you don't want.
 The only resource intensive one seems to be Windows Updates.
 The AntiVirus/AntiMalware sections only work on workstations, they will return empty strings on Windows Server.
 Look near the bottom of the script to configure alarm report emails / notifications.

 ![](system_report_sample.jpg)

+### adhmailadd.ps1
+This script creates an Active Directory user and an hMailServer user.